davidzhutoronto/spaice/README.md

 Here is an example session to show you what a run of your program should look like.

-Example Input is prepended with &gt
+Example Input is prepended with &gt;

-Example output is not prepended with &gt.
+Example output is not prepended with &gt;.

-&gt ADD WAREHOUSE 970
+&gt;ADD WAREHOUSE 970

-&gt ADD WAREHOUSE 45
+&gt;ADD WAREHOUSE 45

-&gt ADD WAREHOUSE 2
+&gt;ADD WAREHOUSE 2

-&gt LIST WAREHOUSES
+&gt;LIST WAREHOUSES

 WAREHOUSES